MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

 <a name="httpfs"></a>
 #### HTTPFS Proxy

-HTTPFS Proxy is not as good as the internal WebHDFS, because all communication must go through the proxy.
-But it is probably good enough as local proxy.
-It is required for Apache Hue, when there is used High Availability of HDFS.
+HTTPFS Proxy is something like HTTP gateway for HDFS.
+Unless HDFS (or WebHDFS in Namenodes), all communication must go through the proxy, so it may be not good to use one single HTTPFS globally.
+Instead it could be used as local proxy everywhere, where it is needed.
+It is required for Apache Hue in case of HDFS with High Availability.

 <a name="httpfs-sec"></a>
 ##### Security